bpftrace/bpftrace/docs/language.md

 `C` like structs are supported by bpftrace.
 Fields are accessed with the `.` operator.
-Fields of a pointer to a struct can be accessed with the `\->` operator.
+If the `.` is used on a pointer, it is automatically dereferenced.
+The legacy `->` operator may be used, but is purely an alias for the `.` operator.

 Custom structs can be defined in the preamble.